Shopify/json-rpc-handler/README.md

 ```

 A `nil` from `handle` or `handle_json` means "no content" - either the
-method returned nil, or all method calls of a batch request returned nil.
-It is
+method returned `nil`, or all method calls of a batch request returned `nil`.
+It
-up to the integration to apply the appropriate transport-layer semantics (e.g.
+is up to the integration to apply the appropriate transport-layer semantics
-returning a 204 No Content).
+(e.g. returning a 204 No Content).

 ## Development